The Transcendental Meditation technique

 What is the TM technique?

-It is a simple, natural, effortless procedure practiced 20 minutes twice each day while sitting comfortably with the eyes closed.
-It’s not a religion, philosophy, or lifestyle.
-It’s the most widely practiced, most researched, and most effective method of self-development.
+It’s a simple, natural technique practiced 20 minutes twice each day while sitting comfortably with the eyes closed.

 What happens when you meditate?